Welcome to FMDSA

 Other News Updates

-Results published in Circulation May 2102, from the United States FMD Patient Registry on the first 447 patients who participated, click here This is the most up to date information to be published on fibromuscular dysplasia.
+Results published in Circulation May 2012, from the United States FMD Patient Registry on the first 447 patients who participated.
+To view the article, click here.
+This is the most up to date information to be published on fibromuscular dysplasia.

-Dr Jeffrey Olin spoke at the ISET meeting in Miami on January 17th and the media was there paying attention, for highlights of Dr Olin's talk please click here.
+Dr. Jeffrey Olin spoke at the ISET meeting in Miami on January 17th.
+For highlights of Dr. Olin's talk, please click here.
 Thank you to all who donate, the registry and this data would not be possible without you.

 The Amazon Wish List allows organizations such as ours to defray the cost of many items we would otherwise need to purchase, and allows benefactors the opportunity to make a donation to FMDSA in the form of an item that we need in our office or for a conference.
-Click here to search through our "wish list" and find an item that you would like to donate to FMDSA, it is that simple, add to your shopping cart, pay and Amazon ships it to FMDSA.
+Click here to search through our "wish list" and find an item that you would like to donate to FMDSA.
+It is that simple; just add to your shopping cart, pay, and Amazon ship your donated item to FMDSA.
 Thank you in advance for helping support FMDSA via our Amazon.com wish list.
 Please note that it has come to our attention that Amazon is not sending a gift notice with your orders so for now unless you contact us directly we have no way of knowing who sent the items.
 We are working with Amazon to resolve this issue.
+Thank you for your donations!